Configuring SSL for Tomcat

 Before importing, back up the keystore in case it becomes corrupted during this process. |

-File Containing the Full Certificate Chain
+If You Receive a .p7b, .pfx, or .pem File Containing the Full Certificate Chain

 Import the file to avoid having to import the chain certs individually.